scottenriquez/infracost-cdk-pipeline/README.md

 cdk deploy
 ```

-Before testing the pipeline, subscribe to the SNS topic via the Console.
+Before testing the pipeline, [subscribe to the SNS topic via the Console](https://docs.aws.amazon.com/sns/latest/dg/sns-create-subscribe-endpoint-to-topic.html).
 For testing purposes, use email to get the cost change data delivered.

 ## Using the Deployment Pipeline
 The CodePipeline is triggered at creation, but there are manual approval stages to prevent any infrastructure from being created without intervention.
-Feel free to deploy the Terraform, but it is not required for generating cost differences.
+Feel free to deploy the Terraform, but it is not required for generating cost differences via a pull request.
+The CodePipeline is triggered by changes to `main`.

-Next, make some changes to see the cost impact.
+Make some code changes to see the cost impact.
 To modify the Terraform code, either use the CodeCommit GUI in the Console or clone the repository to your development environment.
 First, create a branch called `feature` off of `main`.
 Then modify `ec2.tf` to use a different instance type:
 ```hcl
 resource "aws_instance" "server" {
   # Amazon Linux 2 Kernel 5.10 AMI 2.0.20220606.1 x86_64 HVM in us-east-1